BobbyWibowo/Lightbringer2/README.md

 7. Copy the value on the right side (omitting the quotes)

 ![Getting your user-token](https://s.fiery.me/nqBMpuRzVCh5C3Sv5RPO48ezVvqKBOOO.png)

+## Contact
+If you want to ask me anything, you will probably be able to get faster responses by contacting me directly on Discord.
+My Discord is `Bobby#0001`.
+My DMs should be open to everyone.

 ## Credits
 Icon made by [Freepik](http://www.freepik.com/) from [www.flaticon.com](http://www.flaticon.com/), with slight color modification.